notaarryan/Library/README.md

 - Modern JavaScript event handling
 - CSS component styling and responsiveness
 - Working with semantic HTML and the `<dialog>` element
+- Using the Module Pattern with IIFE for encapsulation
+- Structuring code in a modular and maintainable way

 ---